What To Do After A Truck Accident

 Scott J. Corwin is a distinguished member of the Association of Plaintiff Interstate Trucking Lawyers of America (APITLA).
 Clients are grateful to him for the $125 million he has put in their pockets over his 20-year career.
-Why work with an average lawyer when you can hire a 6-year Southern California Super Lawyer?
+Why work with an average lawyer when you can hire one who has been included in the Southern California Super Lawyers list for 6 years?

 Commercial truck accidents are extremely dangerous for the involved motorist.
 Commercial tractor and trailer combinations are often 75 feet long and can weigh as much as 80,000 pounds.
 So the motorist is always the loser when involved in an accident with a commercial truck.
 The injuries sustained by the motorist are often quite severe, as a result.

 Federal guidelines state a property-carrying big-rig driver has an 11-hour driving limit with a minimum of 10 consecutive hours off duty; passenger-carrying drivers have 10-hour driving limits with at least 8 consecutive hours off duty.
 Furthermore, truck drivers are required to have eight hours off for every 10 hours of driving (source: fmcsa.dot.gov).
 The National Highway Transportation Safety Association reports that driver fatigue is responsible for more than 30 percent of all truck accidents, as many truck drivers violate these regulations.
 Truck drivers have to meet unrealistic deadlines, and therefore they work long hours and often ignore regulations.
 As a result, truck driver fatigue is one of the primary reasons for commercial truck accidents.
 In a CDC survey, 24% of drivers said they “often” continued to drive despite fatigue.

 Other factors contributing to commercial truck accidents include improper maintenance, faulty brakes, hauling improperly loaded cargo and driving under the influence of alcohol or drugs.